basilesportif/blog/input/part1.md

 ```

 #### Example 2 — grab a block of code from the subject in step ***(2)***, then run it in step ***(3)***.
+Think of this as grabbing a "stored procedure" from the subject.
 ```
 ~zod:dojo> .*([[4 0 1] 51] [2 [0 3] [0 2]]])
 52